xiaozhu36/tf_alicloud_vpc/README.md

 Module Input Variables
 ----------------------

-The module aim to create a VPC cluster.
-Its input variables contains VPC, VSwitch and retrieving availability zones.
+The module aim to build a VPC environment.
+Its input variables contains VPC, VSwitch and Route Entry.

 #### Common Input Vairables